srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/14-life-in-colonia-dublan.md

 Aunt Maria's son Jedediah was born January 4, 1897, after she was settled in her new home in Dublan, and just before Mother's family moved there.

 On this farm we planted our crops where the Lamanites of hundreds of years before had lived and farmed.
 Proof of this was to be found through relics we found in the freshly plowed earth.
 Pieces of pottery, mostly broken, but on occasion we found one in perfect condition.
 One day, while digging, we uncovered a string of blue beads.
 They lay there looking almost perfect until we attempted to pick them up.
 The string was completely rotted away and the beads crumbled at our touch.
-This was on what we call-ed the 'upper farm', about five miles south of Dublan proper.
+This was on what we called the 'upper farm', about five miles south of Dublan proper.
 Father and the boys farmed the land, but the two families lived in town most of the time.

 The years passed happily.
 We had our fun along with our work.
 Hay rides in the moonlight, picnics along the river, under the large cottonwood trees, dances, parties and 'home talent' theaters gave spice to pioneer life.